tramlinehq/store-quirks/README.md

 30 days.

-### Q: What happens to the phased release when it is paused and the 30-day time has passed?
+### What happens to the phased release when it is paused and the 30-day time has passed?

 Currently uncertain.

-### Q: Until what state can you remove from review/cancel the release?
+### Until what state can you remove from review/cancel the release?

 One can remove it from review even after the build is `In Review`.
 After approvals and before a Developer Release, you can cancel the release.